Andrinoid/showtime.js/README.md

 # showtime.js

 Showtime is a lightweight framework for easily creating stunning tours around your web app.
-It comes with built in chain. so its really easy to mix your tours with custom functionality.
+It comes with a built in chain so its really easy to mix your tours with custom functionality.

 ### Usage
 Download showtime.js and include it in your html.